Birimian Limited: Lithium Play Set To Run

 Source: Birimian Limited PFS

-As show in the table above, total costs for Scenario 1-4 vary between $501.27-523.76/t, which is significantly higher than Birimian's hard rock peer group: Pilbara Minerals, Altura Mining (OTCPK:ALTAF), Critical Elements, etc.
+As shown in the table above, total costs for Scenario 1-4 vary between $501.27-523.76/t, which is significantly higher than Birimian's hard rock peer group: Pilbara Minerals, Altura Mining (OTCPK:ALTAF), Critical Elements, etc.

 Altura Mining, for instance, released a Definitive Feasibility Study (DFS) in 2016 that showed total cash costs FOB of only A$315.90/t to produce 6% spodumene concentrate.